Xilinx/VMC_Help/HDL/shift/README.md

-Other parameters used by this block are explained in the topic [Common Options in Block Parameter Dialog Boxes](common-options-in-block-parameter-dialog-boxes-aa1032308.html).
+Other parameters used by this block are explained in the topic [Common Options in Block Parameter Dialog Boxes](../../GEN/common-options/README.md).

-## Xilinx LogiCORE
+## LogiCORE

-The Shift block does not use a Xilinx LogiCORE™™.
+The Shift block does not use a LogiCORE™.